Gamemode4Dev/GM4_Datapacks/gm4_heart_canisters/README.md

 # Heart Canisters<!--$headerTitle--><!--$pmc:delete-->

-Increase you max health with craftable health canisters<!--$pmc:headerSize-->
+Increase you max health with craftable health canisters!<!--$pmc:headerSize-->

 ### Features
-- Allows for a max of 20 additional hearts
+- Allows for a maximum of 20 additional hearts
 - Adds two tiers of canister allowing the player to reduce the number of slots taken up
-- Canisters can be placed in world as additional decoration
+- Canisters can be placed in the world as additional decoration